rotundasoftware/backbone-courier/README.md

 this.spawn( "selected", this.model );
 ```

-The message is `trigger`ed, just like a normal backbone event, and in addition, will automatically bubble up you view hierarchy.
+The message is `trigger`ed, just like a normal backbone event, and in addition, it will automatically bubble up you view hierarchy.
 The view's parent can then "handle" the message and / or pass it to the parent's own parent, and so on.
 The DOM tree is used to determine the view hierarchy.

 ![](https://github.com/rotundasoftware/backbone.courier/blob/master/diagram.jpg)